A Notion of Uniqueness for the Adversarial Bayes Classifier: Acknowledgments

 \section{Acknowledgments}

 Natalie Frank was supported in part by the Research Training Group in Modeling and Simulation funded by the National Science Foundation via grant RTG/DMS – 1646339 NSF grant DMS-2210583 and grants DMS-2210583, CCF-1535987, IIS-1618662.
+Special thanks to Jonathan Niles-Weed, Pranjal Awasthi, and Mehryar Mohri for helpful conversations.